StudentZero1/StudentZero1/README.md

 - you can reach me here ramimshek0@gmail.com
 - unfortunately I'm yet to post a website or make it soo my projects
 - or what I'm doing will not be posted so you'll see this page pretty blank
+- ill be probably posting writing promps or stories
+- why on GitHub I have no idea it's a very interesting place lol
 - if you found this account
 - 1. Good job in finding me and
 - 2. Thank you for reading